Oxford Synthesizer Co OSCar

 First, some new schematics:

 Having easy to read schematics which accurately reflect the production units is a great asset, both for learning how things work, and for doing any repairs.
 Since the only schematics that seemed to exist for the OSCar (except the filter section) were scans of hand-drawn ones, I decided to enter them into a schematic capture program and make them available to others.
 I checked all of them except the filter and vca sheet against an OSCar with V1.3 boards that I was able to borrow for this project.
 Here is an archive containing them.
 Use them at your own risk.
 Please let me know if you find any errors.
 Another OSCar owner sent me photos of his processor board, and I could see that some of the resistor values were different from those on the board that I have.
-I can't say which board is later, but here are the resistors that I noticed were different.
+I have indicated these on the schematics.

 Replacing a faulty rotary switch: